General information

 Washington state's official mandatory pattern forms for family law cases are on the State Court website.
 These forms include a blank Motion for Order (FL All Family 181), Order (FL All Family 182), Notice of Hearing (FL All Family 185), and Declaration (FL All Family 135).
 These can be modified for use in other types of cases.

-All documents need to be served on the other party and a proof of service completed and filed at the Clerk's Office.
+All documents need to be served on the other party and proof of service must be completed and filed at the Clerk's Office.
+For additional information about service, see the serving court documents page.

 The King County Law Library has an infographic that explains how motions, declarations, and orders work together.